-In a becak lost in the dark in the middle of Jakarta - a strange city of 10 million people.
+In a becak (pronounced bay-chek) lost in the dark in the middle of Jakarta - a strange city of 10 million people.
 Surrounded by 50 or more people all jabbering away in a language that I had not even begun to make sense of.
 Hardly any cash remaining in my wallet.
 How was I going to ever get to my destination?

 Getting around Jakarta was more difficult than I’d ever expected.
 Daniel Burnham who had laid out Chicago on such a sensible grid would turn over in his grave if he saw a map of Jakarta's city streets.
-Supposedly, it was just a bunch of small villages that had grown together many years in the past.
+Supposedly, it was just a bunch of small villages that grew together many years in the past.

 If you look at a street map of Jakarta, you’ll see a few major streets that stretch across the city and then a handful of main streets that divide the city into neighborhoods.
 But the majority of streets are only the equivalent of a few blocks.